 The candidate is also held responsible for knowing University regulations regarding the standard of work required to continue at the University, as well as the regulations dealing with scholastic probation and enforced withdrawal.
 Please check University Regulations for further information.

 Requirements for Field Experience

 Teacher education candidates complete a variety of field activities as they progress through the program of study.
 The field activities provide opportunities for candidates to demonstrate skills associated with effective teaching in diverse school and classroom settings.
 Each of the three tiers in the program requires a specific minimum number of field experience hours and completed field activities which must be reported.
-Residency I and II for this program of study must be completed in one of the following parishes: Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, or St. Tammany.
+Student Teaching for this program of study must be completed in one of the following parishes: Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, or St. Tammany.

 Specific information on field experience requirements may be found at the college web site at www.uno.edu/colaehd.

 This is the last semester of the degree program.
 Application for student teaching must be submitted to the Office of Field Experiences and Clinical Practice during Tier II one semester prior to beginning the student teaching semester (Tier III).
 Candidates expecting to student teach in the fall semester must apply on or before January 31.
 Candidates expecting to student teach in the spring semester must apply on or before August 31.

 Candidates in Elementary and Integrated to Merged Elementary will only be permitted to enroll in student teaching (9 hours) and EDUC 4000 (3 hours) during the student teaching semester.
 Candidates in Secondary Education will be permitted to enroll in student teaching (9 hours) and one methods course (3 hours) during the student teaching semester. (see curriculum sheet for course applicable to certification area).
 Candidates are permitted to schedule student teaching when they have met the following requirements: